How to Support Your Team Through Mental Health Challenges

-- changes in behaviour, mood or interactions with others
+- Changes in behaviour, mood, or interactions with others

-- drop in productivity, engagement and focus
+- Drops in productivity, engagement, and focus

-- appearing tired, anxious or withdrawn
+- Appearing tired, anxious, or withdrawn

-- increased absence from work
+- Increased absence from work

-Encourage people to take breaks and holidays.
+Encourage people to take breaks and vacations.

 Find ways to have fun as a team.

 Lead by example.
-Be seen as honest, fair and respectful.
+Be seen as honest, fair, and respectful.
 Praise good work, be a coach and mentor, support people’s professional development, and take care of your own mental health.

 Having a conversation about mental health